 The U.S. Food and Drug Administration (FDA) has not approved kratom and its related products for medical use (1).
 But, it has been used in Asia to ward off fatigue, cough, diarrhea, and as an alternative to treat opioid withdrawal (2).

 A review published in Substance Abuse and Rehabilitation suggests that kratom intake in small doses (1-5 grams) may act as a stimulant and an analgesic (pain killer) besides increasing energy levels.
-But, a higher dosage (5-15g) was shown to have a sedative effect, similar to that of opioid drugs like morphine and codeine.
+But, a higher dosage (5-15g) was shown to have a sedative effect, similar to that of opioid drugsi XA class of drugs that contain opiates and are widely used for pain relief.
+However, moderation is advised as they can cause dependence. like morphine and codeine.
 It makes people feel tired and euphoric, and may even cause seizures, coma, impaired memory function, and death (3).

 That said, kratom tea may also have certain health benefits if taken in an appropriate dosage.
 Read on to learn all about them.